rh-waterford-et/ac3_astroapp/astroapp/application/hscaler/README.md

 - Maintains a sliding window average of predictions
 - Exports the averaged value to Prometheus

-### 2. Mock API
+### 2. Model API
-- Provides a mock prediction API endpoint for testing
+- Provides a prediction API endpoint using a trained machine learning model
 - Accepts job metrics and returns predicted job times
+- Uses XGBoost model for accurate predictions based on historical data
-- Includes health check endpoint
+- Includes health check endpoint that reports model status
 - Deployed as a standalone pod in Kubernetes

 ## Local Installation